Competitive Sequential Screening: Contracting structure and welfare

 \begin{prop}[Consumer surplus distribution] Assume that $G$ is symmetric and $v_0 \geq (1/h(0)) \vee [ (7/2) \max_{\g' \in \G} (1/ g(\g'))]$.
 The functions $U^{\mathrm{NE}}$, $U^{\mathrm{SP}}$, and $U^{\mathrm{E}}$ are all strictly convex and symmetric.
 Moreover,

 \end{prop}

 In each setting, the consumer's utility function is single-dipped around $\g = 0$.
 Moving from spot pricing to non-exclusive contracting to exclusive contracting, the consumer's utility function becomes strictly more dispersed.
 Intuitively, subscription contracts, particularly exclusive contracts, benefit consumers with extreme preferences more than consumers with less extreme preferences.
 Mathematically, the utility difference between any two types is determined by incentive compatibility and the envelope theorem.
-Recall from \eqref{eq:envelope_main} that the slope of the consumer's utility function is the difference between interim demand at firm $B$ and firm $A$.
+By the envelope theorem, the slope of the consumer's utility function is the difference between interim demand at firm $B$ and firm $A$; see equation \eqref{eq:envelope_main}.
 Under non-exclusive contracting, types to the right of $0$ are partially locked into firm $B$, so relative to spot pricing, they purchase product $B$ more often and product $A$ less often.
 Under exclusive subscriptions, the lock-in becomes complete, so these consumers purchase product $B$ even more often and they never purchase product $A$.